Sage-Bionetworks/CommonCompute/README.md

-# Sage Bionetworks CommonCompute Environment
+# Metanetwork CommonCompute Environment
+This branch has subset of codes from SageBio CommonCompute for metanetwork analysis

 ## Build